-Majors: Biblical Studies, Communication, also available as a minor
+Majors: Biblical Studies, Communication,

-Major Mission: The Communication major is Lancaster Bible College's response to the urgent need for communicators to influence the media and culture from a relevant but biblical worldview.
+Major Mission: The Communication major is part of Lancaster Bible College's Communication & Media Arts Department and is our response to the urgent need for communicators to influence the media and culture from a relevant, biblical worldview.
 This major seeks to meet this demand by producing skilled communication professionals rooted in Christian values.
+It offers students broad exposure to media writing, graphic design, web content development, news media, and marketing.